THREE WEEK COURSE

 Preparation for field research includes learning about ethics in human subjects research, understanding emic vs. etic perspectives, establishing rapport, awareness of the politics of representation, and the importance of reflexivity in “writing culture”.
 Special attention will be focused on medical issues within populations, with a particular focus on connecting local non-Western ideologies with biomedical systems, understanding the differences between the two systems both in theory and practice on the local level, as well as in the application of prevention efforts.

 We will discuss changing ideas about “the field” in anthropological fieldwork, and new topics and sites for ethnographic research.
 We will also read and discuss excerpts from the fieldwork accounts.

-Most Practicum students will act as a *research assistant* for an Advanced Methods student research project.
+Most Practicum students will act as a *research associate* for an Advanced Methods student research project.
 The Practicum students can choose one or two projects to assist on, or they can simply practice their ethnographic skills in a more general guided way using the assignments we have already established.

 Learn key concepts through which anthropologists conduct fieldwork to compare similarities and differences in human societies.

 Be able to carry out research by participant observation as well as other ethnographic methodological techniques, such as open ended and directed interviewing.

 Understand the code of ethics that guides the profession and how human subjects are protected in ethnographic research.

 Understand how to design and carry out an ethnographic research project and to analyze the results of the research.